InvisibleWrench/FlutterMidiCommand/README.md

 A Flutter plugin for sending and receiving MIDI messages between Flutter and physical and virtual MIDI devices.

 Wraps CoreMIDI and android.media.midi in a thin dart/flutter layer.
-Works with USB and BLE MIDI connections on Android, and USB, network(session) and BLE MIDI connections on iOS.
+Works with USB and BLE MIDI connections on Android, and USB, network(session) and BLE MIDI connections on iOS and macOS.

 ## Getting Started